To all my Jonny Pals,

 It was a Christmas like any other, which meant that she was forced to make an obligatory appearance at the one seasonal ritual she really loathed: the annual Christmas Party at Casa de Jonny.
-Everyone the muse knew would still be pissed off at him for his Christmas story and boycott the thing, while Frances would have conveniently booked a gig that took her out of town.
+Everyone the muse knew would still be pissed off at him for his Christmas story and boycott the thing, while Frances would inevitably be out of town leading a women's right march or gun control protest.
 That meant MZ would be forced to go to the estateís massive ballroom where she, Boris and Jonny would stare awkwardly at each other until she could come up with an excuse to leave.
 But as much as she hated it, she couldnít let Jonny down.
 So she took a gulp of eggnog for courage and hopped in an Uber to get it over with.

-, fresh from filming a Perfect Sleeper commercial.
+, fresh from filming a Perfect Sleeper commercial, so that they could have a three-way later on.
 Indeed, every guest at the party had seen their wildest dreams come true.

 Everyone who had ever appeared in a Jonny adventure was at the party.

-MZ made her way through the throng to talk to Jonny and found him kanoodling in a quiet corner with Frances.
-When he noticed his young friend, the muse extricated himself from his lip-lock with his girlfriend and gave MZ a warm hug.
+MZ made her way through the throng to talk to Jonny and found him kanoodling in a quiet corner with a gorgeous, doe-eyed brunette.
+When he noticed his young friend, the muse extricated himself from his lip-lock with the beauty and gave MZ a warm hug.

 “Merry Christmas!
 Weíre so glad you could make it!”